Zerillo: Comparing My 2020 MLB Win Total Projections to PECOTA and the Rest of the Market

 The National League has been the stronger of the two in the past two seasons, winning more than 30 additional games in 2019 and 12 additional in 2018 – thanks to some atrocious play by the Orioles and Tigers.

-Both FanGraphs and PECOTA expect the AL to be the better league in 2020, largely due to their expected improvement by those two teams:
+Only PECOTA expects the AL to be the better league in 2020, largely due to their expected improvement by those two teams:

 As for individual divisions, the NL Central continues to decline in quality, while the AL Central looks set to both maintain the lowest combined win total while also improving overall for the third consecutive year: